delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.6.2 =
+* corrected consent_status warning when updating user profile and Personal Data is off
+* user fields code improved for better data autofill behaviour

+= 4.6.1 =
+* added uploader shortcode attribute 'resetmode' to control whether the upload form will be reset after an upload
+* added pagination in File Browser tab in Dashboard area of the plugin

+= 4.6.0 =
+* corrected slash (/) parse Javascript error near 'fakepath' appearring on some situations
+* added nonces in Maintenance Actions to increase security
+* improved code in View Log so that no links appear to invalid files
+* improved code in View Log so that when the admin opens a file link to view file details, 'go back' button will lead back to the View Log page and not to File Browser
+* improved code in 'Clean Log' button in Maintenance Actions in Dashboard area of the plugin, so that the admin can select the period of clean-up

+= 4.5.1 =
+* code improved in wfu_js_decode_obj function for better compatibility with Safari browser
+* code improved to sanitize all shortcode attributes before uploader form or file viewer is rendered
+* removed external references to code.jquery.com and cdnjs.cloudflare.com for better compliance with GDPR

+= 4.5.0 =
+* added basic compliance with GDPR
+* added several shortcode attributes to configure personal data consent appearance and behaviour
+* added area in User Profile from where users can review and change their consent status
+* added Personal Data option in Settings that enables personal data operations
+* added Personal Data tab in plugin's area in Dashboard from where administrators can export and erase users' personal data
+* corrected bug not accepting subfolder dimensions when subfolder element was active

+= 4.4.0 =
+* added alternative user state handler using DB Options table in order to overcome problems with session variables appearing on many web servers

+= 4.3.4 =
+* all Settings sanitized correctly to prevent XSS attacks - credits to ManhNho for mentioning this problem

+= 4.3.3 =
+* all shortcode attributes sanitized correctly to close a serious security hole - credits to ManhNho for mentioning this problem

+= 4.3.2 =
+* fixed bug in wfu_before_upload and wfu_after_upload filters that was breaking JS scripts if they contained a closing bracket ']' symbol

+= 4.3.1 =
+* added placeholder option in available label positions of additional fields; label will be the placeholder attribute of the field

+= 4.3.0 =
+* fixed bug where ftp credentials did not work when username or password contained (:) or (@) symbols
+* RegExp fix for wfu_js_decode_obj function for improved compatibility with caching plugins
+* corrected WFU_Original_Template::get_instance() method because it always returned the original class
+* View Log page improved so that displayed additional user fields of an uploaded file are not cropped

+= 4.2.0 =
+* changed logic of file sanitizer; dots in filename are by default converted to dashes, in order to avoid upload failures caused when the plugin detects double extensions
+* corrected bug where a Javascript error was generated when askforsubfolders was disabled and showtargetfolder was active
+* added css and js minifier in inline code
+* plugin modified so that the shortcodes render correctly either Javascript loads early (in header) or late (in footer)
+* plugin modified so that Media record is deleted when the associated uploaded file is deleted from plugin's database
+* corrected bug where some plugin images were not loaded while Relax CSS option was inactive

+= 4.1.0 =
+* changed logic of file sanitizer; dots in filename are by default converted to dashes, in order to avoid upload failures caused when the plugin detects double extensions
+* added advanced option WFU_SANITIZE_FILENAME_DOTS that determines whether file sanitizer will sanitize dots or not
+* timepicker script and style replaced by most recent version
+* timepicker script and style files removed from plugin and loaded from cdn
+* json2 script removed from plugin and loaded from Wordpress registered script
+* JQuery UI style updated to latest 1.12.1 minified version
+* added wfu_before_admin_scripts filter before loading admin scripts and styles in order to control incompatibilities
+* removed getElementsByClassName-1.0.1.js file from plugin, getElementsByClassName function was replaced by DOM querySelectorAll
+* corrected bug showing warning "Notice: Undefined variable: page_hook_suffix..." when a non-admin user opened Dashboard
+* corrected fatal error "func_get_args(): Can't be used as a function parameter" appearing in websites with PHP lower than 5.3
+* added _wfu_file_upload_hide_output filter that runs when plugin should not be shown (e.g. for users not inluded in uploadroles), in order to output custom HTML
+* corrected bug where email fields were always validated, even if validate option was not activated
+* corrected bug where number fields did not allow invalid characters, even if typehook option was not activated
+* corrected bug where email fields were not allowed to be ampty when validate option was activated
+* corrected error T_PAAMAYIM_NEKUDOTAYIM appearing when PHP version is lower than 5.3
+* corrected bug with random upload fails caused when params_index corresponds to more than one params

 = 4.0.1 =
 * translation of the plugin in Persian, kindly provided by Shahriyar Modami http://chabokgroup.com